 If cellulitis affects the eyelids, it can lead to conditions such as orbital cellulitis, a disease of the tissues around the eye.
 This can cause severe swelling, pain, and vision problems, leading to blindness if left untreated.

 In rare cases, cellulitis can spread to the areas around the brain and spinal cord, causing a severe infection called meningitis.
-This can cause symptoms such as headache, fever, and stiff neck, requiring immediate medical attention.
+Moreover, this can cause symptoms such as headache, fever, and stiff neck, requiring immediate medical attention.

 Chronic wound formation: